specificlanguages/mps-to-json-exporter/README.md

 **Required** As of now no property is required in the Schama.

 # Exporting MPS Root as JSON

 Define a model2json root:

 - specify the root that you want to export to JSON.
-- specify the schema-export that was used to export the corresponding JSON schema, this will ensure that the exported JSON can be validated by the Schema, e.g. ignored properties are taken into account in both the schema and the JSON.
+- specify the schema-export that was used to export the corresponding JSON schema, this will ensure that the exported JSON can be validated by the schema, e.g. ignored properties are taken into account in both the schema and the JSON.

+# Concept and Language Reference

+## Language com.specificlanguages.metamodel2jsonschema

+### Concept MetamodelToJsonSchemaExport

+Configures the schema export.
+Specifies the following pieces of information:

+* schema meta-information (`schemaId`, `schemaTitle`, `schemaDescription`),
+* set of complete languages and/or individual concepts to be exported (`completeLanguages`, `additionalConcepts`, `additionalEnums`).
+* properties to ignore during export (`ignoredProperties`),
+* an _extender_ to add computed information to exported nodes, such as types of expressions (`nodeAttributeExtender`).

+The extender does not take any effect at the stage of exporting the metamodel to JSON schema but is called at the later stage of exporting a particular model as JSON.

+## Language com.specificlanguages.metamodel2java

+This language does not define any concepts of its own but provides a generator that, given a `MetamodelToJsonSchemaExport` node, will produce a Java data class for each concept, together with a method to read node data from JSON.

+## Language com.specificlanguages.model2json

+### Concept Model2Json

+Marks a model for exporting as JSON.
+Given a model that contains an instance of Model2Json, the generator of the concept will export the entire model (except for the Model2Json node itself) as JSON.